jonluca/mimessage/README.md

 Fun sidenote: ChatGPT actually came up with a lot of the stats that would be interesting to see.

 ![ChatGPT ideas](readme-assets/chatgpt.png?raw=true "ChatGPT generated the stats")

-## Installation

-To install the application, check out the releases tab and download the app for your architecture.https://github.com/jonluca/mimessage/releases

 ### My stats look wrong